Free redwork embroidery patterns

 I used 2 strands of embroidery floss for the main outlines then a single strand for the crease lines and the lazy daisy stitches in the hat.

-The following two photographs show how to work stem stitch in both the sewing and stab stitch methods.
-Above, is my video that shows stem stitch being worked on an embroidery hoop.
+The following two photographs show how to work stem stitch in both the sewing and stab stitch methods for these free redwork embroidery patterns.

 If you are working on a hoop it is difficult to push the needle into the fabric and out again in a single movement.
 When working on a hoop I like to loop the working thread around my thumb until I have inserted the needle back through the fabric where the last stitch finished, then pull the thread snug to the fabric.
 Don't pull too tightly or you may pucker the fabric and distort the stitches.